50 Pop Groups You Probably Forgot Existed

 Destiny's Child

-Okay, we all remember the three member version of Destiny's Child, but what about the original quartet?
-The group's founding members consisted of Beyoncé Knowles, Kelly Rowland, LeToya Luckett, and LaTavia Roberson.
-Singers Luckett and Roberson left and were replaced with Michelle Williams.
+Okay, sure, we all remember the three-member version of Destiny's Child, but what about the original quartet?
+The group's founding members consisted of Beyoncé Knowles, Kelly Rowland, LeToya Luckett, and LaTavia Roberson, but Luckett and Roberson left for greener pastures just before the group hit it big with “Say My Name.”
+(We know—we're gasping, too.)

 En Vogue